MicrosoftDocs/architecture-center/docs/example-scenario/ai/analyze-browser-info-for-security-insights-content.md

-Phishing is a cybercrime where you're contacted by email, telephone, or messaging application by someone posing as a legitimate institution.
+Phishing is a cybercrime where you're contacted by email, telephone, or a messaging application by someone posing as a legitimate institution.
 This person lures you into providing sensitive data such as customer content, banking and credit card details, and passwords.

-Phishing is a growing security threat and continues to increase year over year.
+Phishing is a growing security threat.
 The ability to identify, catalog, and report phishing sites through proper channels is instrumental in reducing the number of individuals victimized by these crimes.

 Browser accessibility is the practice of making websites more accessible to users with disabilities, such as those with impaired hearing or vision.
 Improving accessibility makes websites more approachable and empowers users to use the web.